k2052/BuildingCoffeeScriptFrameworks/manuscript/04_BuildingBlocksofaFramework.md

       @_callbacks = {}
       return @

     #  Pull a list of all the callbacks for this event.
-Return if there are no callbacks
+    # Return if there are no callbacks
     list = @_callbacks?[event]
     return @ unless list

-    #  If no specific callback is passed then unbind all the callbacks for the event and return this
+    #  If no specific callback is passed then unbind all the callbacks for the
+    #  event and return this
     unless callback
       delete @_callbacks[event]
       return @

-    # Loop through the callbacks and when the callback to unbind is found splice it out.
+    # Loop through the callbacks and when the callback to unbind is found,
+    # splice it out.
     for cb, i in list when cb is callback list = list.slice()
       list.splice(i, 1)